phil0x2e/FotoSort-rs/README.md

 Under development!
 ## TODO
 - Make it possible to move files instead of copying
-- Solve Issue of bad scaling down filter used by minifb's `ScaleMode::AspectRatioStretch`
 - Named directorys instead of numbers